adrelanos/shared-folder-help/README.md

 # Makes setting up a shared folder for virtual machines a bit easier #

 A metapackage, that creates a folder /mnt/shared with chmod 777, adds a group "vboxsf", adds user "user" to group "vboxsf".
+Facilitates auto-mounting of shared folders.

 Currently only helps using shared folders with VirtualBox a bit easier (as in requiring fewer manual steps from the user).
 Might in future make use of other